 And then, what comes next?
 They make their way into your house.

 The chemicals present in pesticides have been identified as endocrine disruptors, which are a category of chemicals that interfere with the body’s hormones, or the endocrine system.

 This disruption can cause a wide array of medical problems, from cancers to immune system problems to birth defects to neurodegenerative disorders, including Parkinson’s and Alzheimer’s disease.

-According to the Centers for Disease Control and Prevention (CDC), Paraquat is a highly toxic chemical herbicide that can cause pesticide poisoning in case of severe exposure.
+According to the Centers for Disease Control and Prevention (CDC), Paraquat is a highly toxic chemical herbicide that can cause fatal poisoning in case of severe exposure.

-Several famers and agricultural workers who applied the pesticide on farms or worked on farms where Paraquat was used also subsequently developed Parkinson’s disease, which prompted them to file the first Paraquat lawsuit in 2017.
+Several famers and agricultural workers who applied the weed killer on farms or worked on farms where Paraquat was used also subsequently developed Parkinson’s disease, which prompted them to file the first Paraquat lawsuit in 2017.

 Similarly, you are also at risk of pesticide exposure if your pets have been on a pesticide-treated lawn and brought traces of these pesticides into your house on its paws and fur.
 As pesticide residue is tracked indoors, the chemicals may be transferred to the ground, the carpet, your dog or cat’s favorite spot, or even to you.